Everyone and their dog is harping on about losing weight this time of year, and with every New Year comes a new "secret" –

 Back to carbs and water...

-So you don't need to cut out carbs, you probably just need to pee.
+So you don't need to cut out carbs; you probably just need to pee... and maybe cut back on the salt at this also can be the cause of water retention.

-I shall end this post with perhaps the biggest industry secret I can currently think of.
+I think I shall end this post with a bang!
+Perhaps the biggest industry secret I can currently think of.
+Sound enticing enough?
+Have I built it up enough yet?
+Here we go...

 Ready?